Song for My Father (composition)

-"Song for My Father" is a composition by Horace Silver.
-The original version, on the album of the same title by Silver's quintet, was recorded on October 26, 1964.
+"Song for My Father" is a composition by jazz pianist Horace Silver.
+The original version, on the album of the same name by Silver's quintet, was recorded on October 26, 1964.
 It has become a jazz standard and is probably Silver's best-known composition.
 According to Silver, the song was "in part inspired by our Brazilian trip.
 We got the Brazilian rhythm for this tune from that trip, and the melodic line was inspired by some very old Cape Verdean Portuguese folk music."

 Composition

 "Song for My Father" has a 24-bar AAB construction and is in 4/4 time.
 It was composed in F minor.
-It has a bossa nova feel and features a bass ostinato.
-"It contains only four chords: Fm^{9} - E♭^{9} - D♭^{9} - C^{9}.
+It is in the bossa nova style and features a bass ostinato.
+"It contains only four chords: Fm^{9}–E♭^{9}–D♭^{9}–C^{9}.
 The piece uses even eighth notes throughout, not swing eighths."

 In his biography, Silver describes composing the song while attempting to use the bossa nova rhythm he had observed in Brazil.
 However, the melody reminded him of the Cape Verdean music he had heard from his father.